 Yes, the Travel Insurance products offer automatic cover for COVID-19.
-The Covid-19 extension covers cancellation charges incurred prior to your trip; accommodation travel and accommodation expenses if it is necessary for you to stay beyond the intended return date; additional travel expenses which are necessary to make your return trip home and emergency medical and associated expenses in the event that you contract Covid-19 whilst on a trip.
+The Covid-19 cover is in respect of cancellation charges incurred prior to your trip; accommodation travel and accommodation expenses and emergency medical and associated expenses in the event that you contract Covid-19 whilst on a trip.
 For more detailed FAQs relating to the COVID-19 cover, click here

 Am I covered for cash?

 Yes, the policy provides limited cover for cash.
 Remember to retain any receipts for the purchase of foreign currency since these will be necessary to make a claim.
 We recommend that only a minimal amount of cash is carried, it is safer to use travellers cheques or credit cards.

 What is the limitation on the medical cover provided?